jameshanlon/jameshanlon.github.io/content/discrete-event-simulation.md

 time step.
 The timestep is divided into a fixed set of ordered regions in order to provide predictable interactions with a design.

-Using the above example of a ring of nodes passing a token, I will walk through some Rust code that implements a DES of the system.
+Using the above example of a ring of nodes passing a token around them, the following Rust code implements a DES of the system.
+This is a very simple DES example, but enough to illustrate the main concepts.
 The main component is a `Simulator` object that maintains the event queue and the system state:

 ``` Rust